IMAMBAKS/pyrelatics/source/manual.rst

 Manual
 ======

-The following will be further elaborated:
+The following methods will be further elaborated:

     * Get data
     * Import data